Lucky Duck Rebel Predator Caller Review (Range, Sounds, Pros/Cons)

 Pros

-• Remote and decoy store in the unit for easier transport
+• remote and decoy store in the unit, which makes transport easier

-• Two-sound playback capability is useful at this price tier
+• two-sound playback is genuinely useful at this level

 Cons

-• Uses 10 AA batteries in the caller, which gets old fast if you hunt often
+• 10 AA batteries in the caller gets old fast if you hunt regularly

-• Instructions explicitly say it is not waterproof
+• official instructions explicitly say it is not waterproof

 Who it is best for